dougeby/IntuneDocs/intune/devices-wipe.md

 ---

-# Use full or selective wipe
+# Use factory reset or remove company data

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

-You can wipe apps and data from Intune-managed devices that are no longer needed, are being repurposed, or have gone missing.
-To do this, Intune provides selective wipe and full wipe capabilities.
+You can remove company data, including company apps, from Intune-managed devices that are no longer needed, are being repurposed, or have gone missing.
+To do this, Iyou can either remove company data or factor reset the device.
 Users can also issue a remote device wipe command from the Intune Company Portal app on privately owned devices enrolled in Intune.

 > [!NOTE]
-  > This topic is only about wiping devices managed by Intune mobile device management.
-You can also use the [Azure portal](https://portal.azure.com) to [wipe company data from apps](https://docs.microsoft.com/intune-classic/deploy-use/wipe-managed-company-app-data-with-microsoft-intune).
-You can also [retire computers managed with the Intune client software](https://docs.microsoft.com/intune-classic/deploy-use/retire-a-windows-pc-with-microsoft-intune).
+> Before you remove a user from Azure AD, as a best practice you should first issue a **Factory reset** or **Remove company data** command to all devices associated with that user.

-## Full wipe
+## Factory reset

-**Full wipe** restores a device to its factory default settings, removing all company and user data and settings.
-The device is removed from Intune.
-Full wipe is useful for resetting a device before giving it to a new user, or for instances where the device has been lost or stolen.  **Be careful about selecting full wipe.
-Data on the device cannot be recovered**.
+**Factory reset** restores a device to its factory default settings, removing all company and user data and settings.
+The device is removed from Intune management.
+Factory reset is useful for resetting a device before giving it to a new user, or for instances where the device has been lost or stolen.
+Be careful about selecting factory reset.
+Data on the device cannot be recovered.

-> [!Warning]
-> Windows 10 RTM devices (devices earlier than the Windows 10 version 1511) with less than 4 GB of RAM might become inaccessible if wiped.
-To access a Windows 10 device that has become unresponsive, you can boot the device from a USB drive.

-**To do a full wipe (factory reset) of a device**:
+### To factory reset of a device

 1. On the **Devices and groups** blade, choose **All devices**.
 2. Choose the name of the device you want to wipe.
 3. On the blade showing the device's name, choose **Factory reset**, and then choose **Yes** to confirm the wipe.

-If the device is on and connected, it takes less than 15 minutes for a wipe command to propagate across all device types.
+If the device is on and connected, it takes less than 15 minutes for a factory reset command to propagate across all device types.

-### To delete devices in the Azure Active Directory portal

-1. Browse to [http://aka.ms/accessaad](http://aka.ms/accessaad) or choose **Admin** &gt; **Azure AD** from [https://portal.office.com](https://portal.office.com).

-2. Log in with your Org ID using the link on the left side of the page.

-3. Create an Azure Subscription if you don’t have one.
-This should not require a credit card or payment if you have a paid account (choose the **Register your free Azure Active Directory** subscription link).

-4. Select **Active Directory** and then select your organization.

-5. Select the **Users** tab.

-6. Select the user whose devices you want to delete.

-7. Choose **Devices**.

-8. Remove devices as appropriate, such as those that are no longer in use, or those that have inaccurate definitions.

-## Selective wipe
+## Remove company data

-**Selective wipe** removes company data, including mobile app management (MAM) data (where applicable), settings, and email profiles from a device.
-Selective wipe leaves the user's personal data on the device.
-The device is removed from Intune.
-The following tables describe what data is removed, and the effect on data that remains on the device after a selective wipe.
-(The tables are organized by platform.)
+Use **remove company data** to remove company data including managed app data (where applicable), settings, and email profiles that were assigned by using Intune from a device.
+Remove company data leaves the user's personal data on the device.
+The device is removed from Intune management.
+The following tables describe what data is removed, and the effect on data that remains on the device after company data is removed.

-**iOS**
+### iOS

 |Data type|iOS|
 |-------------|-------|